Charity Entrepreneurship Incubation Program — 2026

 No. The research team provides vetted, evidence-based charity ideas across global health, climate, animal welfare, and development.
 You choose from these.

-There are three upcoming rounds: Global Health & Wellbeing (Sep 14 – Nov 2, 2026), Impactful Philanthropy (June – July, 2026), and Farmed Animal Welfare & Large-scale Global Health (February – April, 2027).
+There are two upcoming rounds: Global Health & Wellbeing (Sep 14 – Nov 2, 2026) and Farmed Animal Welfare & Large-scale Global Health (February – April, 2027).
 Apply once by March 22nd to be considered for all rounds.

-The initial application takes about 30 minutes.
+The initial application takes about 45 minutes.
 No special preparation needed.
-The only requirement is ambition.
+Bring the drive to do good — we provide everything else.

 Apply NowApplication deadline: March 22nd, 2026